homemadearcade/zero/todo/3_TODO_UIUX.md

 VIDEO INSIDE GAME VIEW UPGRADE
   The User that you are cobrowsing, have their video in the top center?
 You can turn on and off active cobrowing in there too.
 But normally its based on if ur are in lobby dashboard or not

+  Animate and Active cobrowse shortcut is on here

 --

+EFFECT/EXPERIENCE EFFECT Textures and sprites.
+Oh yes please.